 • Assist in the identification and resolution of campus safety issues

-• Promote equal opportunity and affirmative action in hiring, promotion and compensation
+• Promote equal opportunity and affirmative action in hiring, promotion, and compensation practices

 Committees

-• Awards Committee: Responsible for soliciting award nominations; planning awards ceremony
+• Awards Committee: Responsible for soliciting award nominations and planning the awards ceremony

-• Assessment Committee:ÌýCreate assessment measures, analyze data, share results, and create reports as needed
+• Assessment Committee: Create assessment measures, analyze data, share results, and create reports as needed

-• Childcare Committee: Liaison with CLRC and parent organization; represent UWC interests regarding childcare
+• Childcare Committee: Liaison with the Children’s Learning and Research Center and parent organization; represents UWC interests regarding childcare

-• Communications Committee: Responsible for outreach and messaging; manage UWC membership; recruit new members
+• Communications Committee: Responsible for outreach and messaging, managing UWC’s membership, and recruiting new members

 • Education Committee: Responsible for planning and executing career success workshops

-• History Committee:ÌýCollect UWC artifacts (e.g., photos, news stories), archive items in the shared drive, and share key items with the Perry Library archivist
+• History Committee: Collect UWC artifacts (e.g., photos, news stories), archive items in the shared drive, and share key items with the University Archivist

 • Programming Committee: Responsible for planning UWC events (Welcome Back Luncheon, Conversations with the President, etc.)

-• Salary Equity Committee: Review salary data as part of Salary Equity Review process
+• Salary Equity Committee: Review salary data as part of the Salary Equity Review process

 Outreach/Connection Groups

-The purpose of these groups is to provide spaces for women on campus to connect in smaller 'affinity' groups.
+The purpose of these groups is to provide spaces for individuals on campus to connect in smaller 'affinity' groups.

-• FULLy SupportedÌý- FULLy Supported is a group of women Full Professors that provides a support network and sounding board for each other.
+• FULLy Supported - a group of Full Professors that provides a support network and sounding board for each other.
 We celebrate the successes in their teaching, research, administrative, and/or personal endeavors.
 Contact Wie Yusuf (jyusuf@odu.edu) or Holly Gaff (hgaff@odu.edu) for more information.

-• International WomenÌý- connects international and global-minded women on our campus.
-Women across the university who are faculty and faculty administrators with similar interests and backgrounds get together informally to connect socially, professionally, and share local and international resources.
+• International Women - a group that connects international and global-minded individuals across campus to get together informally to connect socially and professionally and to share local and international resources in support of international women.
 Contact Anna Makhorkina (amakhork@odu.edu) for more information.

-• Research Faculty (New)– a group of women research faculty that provides a support network and sounding board for each other as we navigate the successes and challenges of research positions outside of the tenure-track/tenure world.
+• Research Faculty (New) - a group of research faculty that provides a support network and sounding board for individuals navigating the successes and challenges of research positions, especially those faced by women, outside of the tenure-track/tenure world.
 Contact Erika Frydenlund (efrydenl@odu.edu) for more information.

-• Women Living with DisabilitiesÌý- a group of women with disabilities and women supporting children, parents, or other family members with disabilities to share experiences, resources, and understanding.
+• Women Living with Disabilities - a group of individuals with disabilities and those supporting children, parents, or other family members with disabilities to share experiences, resources, and understanding particular to the special needs of women.
 Individuals with disabilities and caregivers may encounter increased adversity in the workplace.
 This group is a place to be in solidarity, express yourself, and support each other.
 Contact Kristi Costello (kcostell@odu.edu) for more information.

-• Women of ColorÌý- a community of black and brown women who meet to rejuvenate, empower, and exhale in a brave and safe space.
-Contact Nakia Madry-Smith (nmadry@odu.edu) or Shuntay Tarver (smccoy@odu.edu) for more information.
+• Women of Color - a community of black and brown individuals who meet to rejuvenate, empower, and exhale in a brave and safe space.
+Contact Shuntay Tarver (sztarver@odu.edu ) for more information.

 Join the Women's Caucus